 In my mind, the perfect Christmas would involve amazing Christmas markets, snow, somewhere that would give me a unique Christmas experience, or maybe somewhere with awesome Christmas shopping.
-For my friends and family of course…

 So where might some of these magical Christmas places be?
 If I had to narrow it down, here’s my top five destinations to travel to this Christmas.

 There are actually SIXTY Christmas Markets in Berlin, with everything from the classic currywurst, to giant donuts and plenty of glühwein (that’s mulled wine).

 Even if you only plan to hop from one Christmas Market to another, you won’t be able to help but see the plentiful historic sites in Berlin as well, from Checkpoint Charlie to the East Side Gallery of the Berlin Wall.

 I think everyone should experience a summer Christmas at some point in their life.
-There’s just something about wearing a santa hat in the sun, playing some backyard cricket and having an outdoor summer adventure on Christmas Day.
+There’s just something about wearing a Santa hat in the sun, playing some backyard cricket and having an outdoor summer adventure on Christmas Day.

 Bondi Beach in Sydney is a popular spot for backpackers to go on Christmas Day.
-At one of Australia’s most popular beaches there’s barbeques, swimming, and sunbathing.
+At one of Australia’s most popular beaches, there’s barbeques, swimming, and sunbathing.

 New York, USA

 Ice skating in front of it seems to pop up on many a bucket list, but check out the ice skating in Central Park too for smaller lines!

-New York is always known for it’s shopping, but at Christmas time it’s an even more extravagant experience, and there are definite bargains to be had.
+New York is always known for its shopping, but at Christmas time it’s an even more extravagant experience, and there are definite bargains to be had.

-It seems that these days a snowy Christmas Day is more rare than it used to be, and even those of you from the northern hemisphere may not have experienced a true winter wonderland Christmas Day.
+It seems that these days a snowy Christmas Day is rarer than it used to be, and even those of you from the northern hemisphere may not have experienced a true winter wonderland Christmas Day.

 Prague, Czech Republic

 Speaking of cake, trdelnik is reason enough to travel to Prague at Christmas time.
-It’s a delicious cake also known as “chimney cake” because of it’s cylinder shape and they dust it with different sugars or cocoa (cinnamon sugar is my favourite!).
+It’s a delicious cake also known as “chimney cake” because of its cylinder shape and they dust it with different sugars or cocoa (cinnamon sugar is my favourite!).